skip to main content

 How to use attributes when creating a listing

 Attributes help site users search for a product or service.
 You can choose the attributes to associate with yours.
 Please choose the ones that represent the main purposes and users of your service.
+This will mean if a user makes a search using attributes, they will get relevant results.
+We will remove attributes which have been selected which are unhelpful

-Conditions.
 Which of these groups describes the main users of your service, if applicable?

 • Autism